Isturiz/portafolio/notes.md

 **To do:**

-1. Realizar las media queries
+1. Realizar las media queries:
+  -Van de mayor a menor